by Steve Shepard, Storyist developer, and avid NaNoWriMo participant.

 Soak it all in.
 If you do, you’ll have a wealth of character sketches to draw on as you’re writing.

-* 2021 edit: Yeah, I know.
-Not yet.
-I wrote this in the before times.
-Stay safe, everyone.
+* 2022 edit: I wrote this in the before times.
+Please don’t do anything you’re not comfortable with.

 The supporting characters in your story will change significantly from draft to draft.